aws-samples/genai-messaging-hotel-assistant/README.md

 The solution relies on two main components:
 * An Amazon Bedrock agent powered by Anthropic Claude Haiku + Cohere Embed Multilingual for handling the conversations.
-* An [API Gateway](https://aws.amazon.com/api-gateway/) powered by the lambda code defined in [`telegram_api`](lambda/telegram_api) & [`whatsapp_api`](lambda/whatsapp_api) that handles Telegram & WhatsApp Webhook requests and, using the Bedrock Agent, answers the user's requests.
+* An [API Gateway](https://aws.amazon.com/api-gateway/) powered by the AWS Lambda code defined in [`telegram_api`](lambda/telegram_api) & [`whatsapp_api`](lambda/whatsapp_api) that handles Telegram & WhatsApp Webhook requests and, using the Bedrock Agent, answers the user's requests.